 Local Beer, Local Food, Helping the Local Community

-Be a part of Huntsville’s First Annual Pro Bono Brews, an exciting new Free the Hops event.
-Pro Bono Brews is a casual event showcasing premier craft beers from twelve Alabama breweries at the unique A.M.
-Booth Lumberyard.
+Be a part of Huntsville’s Second Annual Pro Bono Brews, an exciting Free the Hops event.
+Pro Bono Brews is a casual event showcasing premier craft beers from twelve Alabama breweries at the Historic Huntsville Depot Roundhouse.
 The beers will be paired with delicious chili from Anaheim Chili and, for dessert, Sugar Belle cupcakes!
 Enjoy a crisp fall evening full of great beer, food, live music, raffles and fun door prizes.
-The evening will be capped off with the award of the First “Pro Bono Cup” to the favorite brewery of the evening as chosen by the guests.
+The evening will be capped off with the award of the “Pro Bono Cup” to the favorite brewery of the evening as chosen by the guests.
 Join us as we celebrate fall and craft beer, all for a good cause!

 Promoting Local Craft Beer While Raising Funds to Support Our Mission